-Alton H. York (claimant) appealed a representative's August 3, 2006 decision (reference 02) that concluded the claimant was overpaid unemployment insurance benefits for the week ending July 15, 2006 due to receipt of vacation pay from Titan Tire Corporation (employer).
-After a hearing notice was mailed to the claimant's last-known address of record, a telephone hearing was held on August 29, 2006 in conjunction with one related appeal, 06A-UI-08145-DT.
+Alton H. York (claimant) appealed a representative's August 3, 2006 decision (reference 01) that concluded the claimant was ineligible for benefits for the week ending July 8, 2006 due to receipt of vacation pay from Titan Tire Corporation (employer).
+After hearing notices were mailed to the parties' last-known addresses of record, a telephone hearing was held on August 29, 2006.
 The claimant participated in the hearing.
+Joyce Kain appeared on the employer's behalf.
 During the hearing, Exhibit A-1 was entered into evidence.
-Based on the evidence, the arguments of the claimant, and the law, the administrative law judge enters the following findings of fact, reasoning and conclusions of law, and decision.
+Based on the evidence, the arguments of the parties, and the law, the administrative law judge enters the following findings of fact, reasoning and conclusions of law, and decision.